top

 • Who will be in the delivery room

-• Whether or not she plans to breast feed
+• Whether or not they plan to breast feed

-• Whether or not you want an epidural
+• Whether or not they want an epidural

 The birth mother will be able to make changes to her hospital adoption plan at any point in time.
 Because this is such an emotional time for her, it’s common for a prospective birth mother to want to make some last minute adjustments.